Joe Callahan (American football)

-Francis Joseph Callahan (born June 4, 1993) is a former American football quarterback.
-He played college football at Wesley, a Division III program in Dover, Delaware.
+Francis Joseph Callahan (born June 4, 1993) is an American former professional football quarterback who played in the National Football League (NFL).
+He played college football for the Wesley Wolverines, a Division III program in Dover, Delaware.
 He was signed by the Green Bay Packers as an undrafted free agent in 2016, and was briefly a member of the New Orleans Saints, Cleveland Browns, Philadelphia Eagles, Tampa Bay Buccaneers, Baltimore Ravens, Detroit Lions, and Seattle Dragons.